HPV and Cancer Risk

 - Get vaccinated.

-- However, not all insurance companies cover the HPV vaccine for individuals over the age of 26.
+- It is approved for use up to age 45 though insurance companies usually don't cover the HPV vaccine for individuals over the age of 26.

 - Talk to your healthcare provider about your risk factors and vaccination.